marlinprotocol/oyster-serverless-devtools/README.md

 ```
 ### Build

 Check the sample contract at `contracts/UserSample.sol`.
-This can be used as base contract for developing new application contract.
+This can be used as base for developing new smart contract to utilize Oyster Serverless.
 For Subscription example, check `contracts/SubsUser.sol`.

 To compile contracts:
 ```bash